doylethomas/doylethomas.github.io/_publications/2019-01-01-poster-DEVELOPMENT-OF-A-MULTI-MODAL-INTEGRATIVE-SYSTEM-TO-ANALYZE-COGNITIVE-LOAD-AND-TEAM-DYNAMICS-DURING-MEDICAL-EVENT-MANAGEMENT-ON-SIMULATED-LONG-DURATION-SPACE-MISSIONS.md

 ---
-title: "Development of a Multi-Modal Integrative System to Analyze Cognitive Load and Team Dynamics During Medical Event Management on SImulated Long-Duration Space Missions"
+title: "Development of a Multi-Modal Integrative System to Analyze Cognitive Load and Team Dynamics During Medical Event Management on Simulated Long-Duration Space Missions"
 collection: publications
 permalink: /publication/2019-01-01-poster-DEVELOPMENT-OF-A-MULTI-MODAL-INTEGRATIVE-SYSTEM-TO-ANALYZE-COGNITIVE-LOAD-AND-TEAM-DYNAMICS-DURING-MEDICAL-EVENT-MANAGEMENT-ON-SIMULATED-LONG-DURATION-SPACE-MISSIONS
 excerpt: 'This poster is about an immersive spacecraft simulator medical event management.'